Parameterized Approximation Schemes for Steiner Trees with Small Number of Steiner Vertices

-Once there is no cycle in $F'_{t+1}$, we set $F^\ast_{t+1}$, which now forms a forest connecting all terminal pairs of~$G_{t+1}$.
+Once there is no cycle in $F'_{t+1}$, we set $F^\ast_{t+1} := F'_{t+1}$, which now forms a forest connecting all terminal pairs of~$G_{t+1}$.
 Note that for each edge in $F^\ast_{t+1}$ there is a corresponding edge in~$G_{t+1}$, which however may be lighter in~$G_{t+1}$, as from each bundle of parallel edges in $G_t$ we keep the lightest one, but this edge may not exist in $F^\ast_t$.
 Let $D_t:=E(F^\ast_t)\setminus E(F^\ast_{t+1})$ be the set of edges that were deleted from the solution.
 (We remark that we do not optimize the total length of edges in $D_t$.)

-We now observe that there is always a star with at least two terminals and thus the algorithm always selects some star.

-\begin{lem} Provided that there are at least $\tau > p$ terminals in $G_t$, there is a star with a least two terminals in $G_t$. \end{lem}

-\begin{proof} Note that it is sufficient to find such a star in $F^\ast_t$ as edges in $F^\ast_t$ are also present in $G_t$ (even if their weight may be smaller).
-If there is an edge $e$ between two terminals in $F^\ast_t$, then we are done as $e$ itself is a star.
-Otherwise, all terminals are incident to Steiner vertices only.
-Thus there must be a Steiner vertex incident to at least two terminals in $F^\ast_t$, since $F^\ast_t$ contains at most $p$ Steiner vertices but more than $p$ terminals. \end{proof}

-To show that our algorithm only loses an $\eps$-factor compared to the cost of the solution $F^\ast_0$, we will compare the cost of the edges $C_t$ contracted by our algorithm to the set $D_t=E(F^\ast_{t+1})\setminus E(F^\ast_t)$ of deleted edges of $F^\ast_t$.
+To show that our algorithm only loses an $\eps$-factor compared to the cost of the solution $F^\ast_0$, we will compare the cost of the edges $C_t$ contracted by our algorithm to the set $D_t$ o deleted edges of $F^\ast_t$.